 Casinos are facing a massive shift in clientele as their biggest money-making demographics, such as female slot players aged 55-60, are getting older.
 This has led to a new focus on millennials, 39% of which (in America) already visit casinos on a regular basis.
 To appeal to their preferences, designers are incorporating more tech-friendly elements like Wi-Fi and charging stations, re-positioning layouts to be more social-friendly, and offering entertainment options like shows and lounges integrated into the casino floor.

 People and their tastes will always evolve, making the creation of the perfect store or casino layout an ever-moving target.
-These changes of course will always aim to do one thing: make us spend more money.
+These changes of course will always aim to do one thing: make us spend more money (although there are ways we can get around this and save money on our grocery bills).
 This is why it’s important for us all to be aware that whether we are looking for jalapenos or for jackpots, we are less in control of our purchasing decisions than we think.

 James Carry, Wilson Associates, wilsonassociates.com